 Once the items are -or are just about to be- physically shipped from an Inventory Location of the premises of the company/organization, the user may click the Ship option.
-That brings up a dialog window where the user may choose the quantities to ship and the shipping document (Goods Outbound -or- Goods Outbound & Sales Invoice document) that will be created against the Sales Order.
+That brings up a dialog window where the user may choose the quantities to ship and the shipping document (Shipment -or- Shipment & Sales Invoice document) that will be created against the Sales Order.
 The choice of the shipping document will define whether the Sales Order will get an Invoiced status.

-- A Sales Order may get back to the Verified status if and only if all the Related Documents that are issued against the Sales Order are cancelled.
+A Sales Order may get back to the Approved status if and only if all the Related Documents that are issued against the Sales Order are cancelled.

 Note: If the item being shipped is serialized (i.e. is associated with a serial number) it is necessary to add the serial numbers being shipped out.
 It is possible to add the serial numbers in bulk by means of a typical barcode scanner.

 To conclude all the actions related to the Sales Order, the user may mark it as Closed.
 This action makes all the Sales Order fields non-editable and is the final step in the workflow of the Sales Order.